ibm-cloud-docs/power-iaas/faq.md

 {: #snapshot}
 {: faq}

 {{site.data.keyword.powerSys_notm}} provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
 Using IBM's *FlashCopy* feature, the [{{site.data.keyword.powerSys_notm}} API](https://cloud.ibm.com/apidocs/power-cloud#introduction) lets you create delta snapshots, volume clones, and restore your disks.
-To learn more, see [Snapshotting, cloning, and restoring](/docs/power-iaas?topic=power-iaas-volume-snapshot-clone).
+To learn more, see [Snapshotting, cloning, and restoring](/docs/power-iaas?topic=power-iaas-snapshots-cloning).

-## What are the key differences between a snapshot and clone?
+## What are the key differences between a snapshot and a clone?
 {: #snap-vs-clone}
 {: faq}